Virtual Sprint How-To-Guide

 Through use, we created a best practice to streamline using Miro: keep a list of every invitee and their email address ready to resend them invites and double-check that each participant is invited to the Miro boards and conference tool (Zoom).

 We settled on Miro for our sprints after testing both Mural and Miro with the AF CyberWorx staff.
-Even better that we already had a license for it, it made sense to use it.
+Even better is that we already had a license for it, it made sense to use it.

 All facilitators, despite their role, need to have the right permissions in both the conference call and the collaboration tool to enable smooth transitions and quick answers to questions.